 Do these flagship earbuds have a place among the best, or should Anker just stick to the more affordable headphone market?

-Editor’s note: this Anker Soundcore Liberty 3 Pro review was updated on Feb 28, 2023, with mention of the Liberty 4 earbuds, updated pricing information, new formatting, microphone poll results, and answers to frequently asked questions.
+Editor’s note: this Anker Soundcore Liberty 3 Pro review was updated on August 25, 2023, to update formatting, charts.

 What is it like to use the Anker Soundcore Liberty 3 Pro?